-This section describes the hardware features and installation of the Industrial Managed Switch on the desktop or rack mount.
+This section describes the hardware features and installation of the Industrial Managed Switch.
 For easier management and control of the Industrial Managed Switch, familiarize yourself with its display indicators and ports.
 Front panel illustrations in this chapter display the unit LED indicators.
 Before connecting any network device to the Industrial Managed Switch, please read this chapter completely.